lahmann/lagotto/docs/agents.md

 ---
-layout: page
+layout: card
-title: "Agents"
+title: "Sources"
 ---

-Lagotto comes with a number of agents for popular sources.
-Most agents require a user account with the service (see table below).
+The Lagotto software includes a number of sources.
+Most sources require a user account with the service (see table below).

 ### Viewed
 * [PubMed Central Usage Stats](/docs/pmc)